 In our school Jewish Studies forms the 8th area of learning, ensuring it is an integral part of the children’s learning and development.

-All staff involved with the EYFS aim to develop good relationships with all children, interacting positively with them and taking time to listen to them.
-At our school, the EYFS teachers takes overall responsibility for teaching and learning and academic progress for the children in their class.
-The ‘Key Person’ acts as the main point of contact for parents and children taking responsibility for the children’s welfare and ensuring good communication between home and school.
-In Nursery the key worker ratio is 1:10 and in Reception it is 1:15.
+All staff involved with the EYFS aim to develop good relationships with all children, interacting positively with them and taking the time to listen to them.
+At our school, in Reception the EYFS teachers take overall responsibility for teaching and learning and academic progress for the children in their class.
+In the Nursery the ‘Key Person’ acts as the main point of contact for parents and children taking responsibility for the children’s welfare and ensuring good communication between home and school.

 “Children’s play reflects their wide ranging and varied interests and preoccupations.
 In their